Hierarchical Bayesian inference for community detection and connectivity of functional brain networks: Experiments

-To validate the hierarchical Bayesian modelling method, we use a multivariate Gaussian generative model convolved with a haemodynamic response function (HRF) to simulate synthetic fMRI data.
-Specifically, we generate $D$ segments of Gaussian time series from $D$ different block covariance matrices which encode different community structures.
-Within each segment, nodes are assigned to $K^{true}$ communities, whose assignments differ in different segments.
-The true number of communities in the segments can be denoted as a vector $\bm{K}^{true}=\lbrace K_{1}^{true},\cdots,K_{D}^{true}\rbrace$.
-We denote the true label vectors that determine the form of the covariance matrices in the generative model as $\lbrace \bm{z}_1, \bm{z}_2,\cdots,\bm{z}_D \rbrace$.
-These are generated using the categorical-Dirichlet conjugate pair, i.e. the component weights $\lbrace \bm{r}_1, \bm{r}_2,\cdots,\bm{r}_D \rbrace$ are first drawn from a uniform distribution on the $\bm{K}^{true}$ simplex and then nodes are assigned to the communities by drawing from the corresponding Categorical distributions.
-The true label vectors are used to generate synthetic data with the desired underlying community structure.
-Specifically, time series data in $\mathbb{R}^{N}$ are simulated as
+To validate our hierarchical Bayesian modelling method, we propose a multivariate Gaussian generative model to simulate synthetic data of virtual subjects.
+Specifically, we generate $D$ segments of Gaussian time series.
+Within each segment, nodes are assigned to $K^{true}$ communities that differ in different segments.
+The true number of communities in the segments can be denoted as a vector $\boldsymbol{K}^{true}=\lbrace K_{1}^{true},\cdots,K_{d}^{true},\cdots,K_{D}^{true}\rbrace$.